nc1z/awesomereads-app/README.md

 - Should be able to add new books
 - Should be able to delete books
-- Should be able to update/change quantity & availability of books

 See the [open issues](https://github.com/nc1z/awesomereads-app) for a full list of proposed features (and known issues).